Rising Above Chaotic Likelihoods: Acknowledgment

 \section{Acknowledgment}

 This research was supported by the LSE's Grantham Research Institute on Climate Change and the Environment and the ESRC Centre for Climate Change Economics and Policy, funded by the Economic and Social Research Council and Munich Re.
 Additional support for H.D. was also provided by the National Science Foundation Award No. 0951576 ``DMUU: Center for Robust Decision Making on Climate and Energy Policy (RDCEP)".
-L.A.
-S. gratefully acknowledges the continuing support of Pembroke College, Oxford.
+L.A.S. gratefully acknowledges the continuing support of Pembroke College, Oxford.
+We also acknowledge the insightful comments of Michael Stein and Mark Berliner in discussions of this work.